fayrose/Scrabble/README.md

 # Scrabble
 Command line scrabble game written in python.

+## In order to run the game:
+Please navigate to the correct folder in your file system, and run `python scrabble.py`.
+Please ensure that you have `python` in your `PATH`, and that it refers to Python 3.5.
+This file will not run in Python 2.7.

 ##How to play:

 The game is a multiplayer one, designed to be played by between 2 and 4 players on the computer.